nycu-caslab/OSC-RISCV-Web/_sources/labs/lab0.rst

 Goals of this lab
 *****************

-* Set up the development environment.
+* Install the RISC-V toolchain and emulator on your host system.
-* Understand the basics of cross-platform development.
+* Learn the fundamentals of cross-platform bare-metal development.
-* Verify the functionality of your VF2 board.
+* Build and boot a minimal kernel image on QEMU and VF2.

 .. important::
   This lab is an introductory exercise.